anagha-google/dataplex/00-foundational-setup.md

 | Secondary | zeus-dataplex-s | zeus-dataplex-s | 159402989543 |

 ## 1.0.
-Variables
+Define variables in your primary project environment

+In the cloud console, switch the project context to the primary project and launch the cloud shell.<br>
-Below, we will define variables used in the module.<br>
+We will define variables used in this module.<br>
-Modify as applicable for your environment and run the same in the cloud shell on the [cloud console](https://console.cloud.google.com)-
+Modify the variables as applicable for your environment and run the same in the cloud shell on the [cloud console](https://console.cloud.google.com)-

 ```
 #Any keyword that you can prefix to your resources for traceability and for uniqueness
 #for those services that require globally unique names.
-The Author has used "vajra" for base prefix
+The Author has used "zeus" for base prefix

 BASE_PREFIX="zeus"